-Is this really possible?
-What’s the relationship between the teeth and energy or Qi (pronounced chee), as it’s called in China?
-In the last hundred years, modern physicists have discovered many intriguing and mystifying things about our reality.
-Frequently, the insights of relativity theory and quantum science defy the impressions we receive through our five senses.
+What’s the relationship between Qi and teeth?
+Over the last hundred years, modern physicists have discovered intriguing things about our reality.
+The insights of relativity theory and quantum science defy the impressions we receive through our five senses.

-When delving into the subatomic world, quantum scientists learned, for instance, that everything is interconnected in some way.
-They called this quality “inseparability.”
-At the deepest levels of this reality, it’s literally impossible to separate this from that, one thing from the other.
-Although these infinitesimal interconnections are not visible, they are foundational to our world, our lives, and how our bodies function.
+When delving into the subatomic world, quantum scientists learned, for instance, that everything is interconnected.
+They called this “inseparability.”
+At the deepest levels of reality, it’s impossible to separate one thing from another.
+These invisible connections are foundational to our world, our lives, and how our bodies function.

-TCM understands that the Kidney stores and supplies Qi for your body over your entire lifetime.
-This organ system is responsible for many physical functions, like extracting waste from blood; yet it also has functions at the level of energy—at deeper, invisible levels in the body.
+The Kidney is the storage tank for your inborn Qi, inherited from your mother and father.
+It pulls from this Qi to power the other organ systems when they are depleted.
+Without strong Kidney Qi, the other organ systems can fall out of balance.
+The Kidney is responsible for physical functions, like extracting waste from blood; yet it also has energetic functions at deeper, invisible levels in the body.
 One of these responsibilities involves nourishing the bones and maintaining the integrity of their structure.
-The teeth are the “surplus” of the bone, according to TCM.
+The teeth are the “surplus” of the bone.

 Healthy bones and teeth are dependent on strong Kidney Qi.
 When the teeth are stimulated, so is the Kidney system.
 So this biting technique helps build the overall energy of each.
 As you age, your Kidney Qi naturally declines.
 Elderly populations often suffer from weakened bones and dental problems.
 Caring for your body before a problem arises will help you make the powerful shift toward lifelong health.